AlvaroSanchez91/Shiny_app/README.md

 # Shiny_app.

-This project has done in Spanish.
+This project has been done in Spanish.

 ## Introducction.